Chinese Filipinos: Ethnic Chinese Filipinos' perceptions of non-Chinese Filipinos

 Non-Chinese Filipinos were initially referred to as huan-á (番仔) by ethnic Chinese Filipinos in the Philippines.
 It is also used in other Southeast Asian countries such as Malaysia, Singapore and Indonesia by Hokkien-speaking ethnic Chinese to refer to peoples of Malay ancestry.
 In Taiwan, it was also used but it has become a taboo term with negative stigma since it was used to refer to indigenous Taiwanese aboriginals and the Japanese during the Japanese occupation of Taiwan.
-The term itself in mainland China originally just meant "foreigner" but at times may also have been considered derogatory since it could negatively connote to "barbarian/outsider" by some who had negative views on certain neighboring non-Chinese peoples that certain groups historically lived with since for centuries this was the term predominantly used to refer to non-Chinese people, but today, it does not necessarily carry its original connotations, depending on the speaker's perceptions and culture of how they grew up to learn to perceive the term, since in the Philippines, its present usage now mostly just plainly refers to any non-Chinese Filipinos, especially native Filipinos.
+In mainland China, the term originally simply meant “foreigner,” though at times it could also carry a derogatory sense, since sometimes it was negatively connoted to “barbarian” or “outsider,” especially toward neighboring non‑Chinese peoples.
+For centuries it was the predominant term for non‑Spanish individuals, but today its meaning varies depending on the speaker’s perceptions and cultural background; in the Philippines, for instance, it now mostly refers plainly to any non‑Chinese Filipinos, especially native Filipinos.
 When speaking Hokkien, most older Chinese Filipinos still use the term, while younger Chinese Filipinos may sometimes instead use the term Hui-li̍p-pin lâng (菲律賓儂), which directly means, "Philippine person" or simply "Filipino".
 This itself brings complications though as Chinese Filipinos themselves are Filipinos too, born and raised in the Philippines often with families of multiple generations carrying Filipino citizenship.